Best AI for Image Analysis (July 2026): Vision Models Ranked by Cost and Accuracy

 If you need AI for image analysis, OCR, document scanning, photo description, or visual Q&A, the model you pick directly affects accuracy and cost.
 The wrong choice means either garbage output or spending 50x more than you need to.

-Here's every vision-capable model ranked as of July 2026, based on benchmarks from Artificial Analysis and real-world testing.
+Here's every vision-capable model ranked as of July 2026, based on the Artificial Analysis Intelligence Index v4.1 and our own testing across different image types.

 Which Models Support Image Input?